-“I’ll get it, Daddy.
+“I'll put them away, Daddy.
 You just finish your column.”

 “Thank you, Lin.”

-By the time she managed to get the boxes up the ladder into the attic, she was sweating from the effort.
-She stopped to catch her breath and peered around at the tightly-packed room.
+By the time she managed to get the boxes up the ladder and into the attic, she was sweating from the effort.
+She stopped to peer around at the tightly-packed room.
 There were chests and boxes everywhere, all arranged into neat piles.

 She took a deep breath.